 Location cards contain the Space, Ground, and/or Character subtypes to correspond with the three arenas in which you may put them, but they aren't unit cards and aren't "deployed".
-Space Locations have a blue border, Ground Locations have a green border, Character Locations have a purple border, and Locations that you can put into one of multiple arenas have a brown border and follow special rules. (p.8) You build (p.9) Location cards during your build step. (p.23)
+Space Locations have a blue border, Ground Locations have a green border, Character Locations have a purple border, and Locations that you can put into one of multiple arenas have a brown border and follow special rules.
+You build Location cards during your build step.